We have some great sponsors for the Weather Talk Blog. Please support them when you have the opportunity.

 The forecast numbers below may vary quite a bit across the region.
 These are averages.

-Saturday night – Freeze Alert: Mostly clear and cold.
-Freeze conditions.
-Lows into the 20’s.
-Northeast winds at 5-10 mph.
+Saturday night – Frost advisory.
+Mostly clear and chilly.
+Frost possible.
+Lows in the middle 30’s.
+South winds at 5 mph.
 My confidence in this part of the forecast verifying is high

-Sunday night – Cloudy.
-A chance for light rain.
-South and southwest winds at 5 mph.
+Sunday night – Increasing clouds with a chance for showers and thunderstorms.
+South winds at 10 mph.
+Lows in the 48 to 54 degree range.
 My confidence in this part of the forecast verifying is medium

 Current Temperatures Around The Local Area